tommadness/KH2Randomizer/docs/overview/index.md

 ### Land of Dragons

-* If you have the tools to gain enough height, you can jump over a cutscene trigger before the Shan Yu fight and enter the Throne Room to acquire its many treasure chests early
+* If you have the tools to gain enough height, you can jump over a cutscene trigger before the Shan-Yu fight and enter the Throne Room to acquire its many treasure chests early

 ### Halloween Town